Consistent Trading Is The Secret To Forex Success! Here’s Why

 Surviving the forex market is more important than making more money.

-Under trading is also a problem because if you trade too little or not at all, you will not make anything either.
+Under trading is also a problem because if you trade too little or not at all, you will not make anything either and you’ll just be wasting your time.

 Consistent trading can also help you trade only when you are uncertain of market conditions.
-Avoid trading when the market is too volatile for your trading plan to be implemented.
+It can help you avoid trading when the market is too volatile for your trading plan to be implemented.

-To be a consistent forex trader, you need to learn to be strict with yourself.
+But to become a consistent forex trader, you need to learn to be strict with yourself.
+It’s not easy to accomplish.

 If you have a trading plan, you must ruthlessly follow it.
 Do not get excited when the market starts moving unexpectedly in your favour.
 This can be risky as you are in uncharted territory.